 Arriving for the interview, the first thing that struck me was the wide range of applicants in the waiting room.
 There were men, women and children ranging from babes in arms to the very elderly.
 Assembled in the waiting room were people in caps and hats, turbans and head coverings.
 There were a multitude of skin tones and colours and all sorts of states of dress..
 After a brief wait, the guard called on people who had failed their initial test and were there for a rewrite.
 Surprisingly to me, at least half of the room stood and followed him out of the room for another try.
 My wife’s interview was cordial and pleasant, but extremely thorough and we were told to come back the next day for the formal ceremony.

 The next morning, we arrived to a packed room waiting to be sworn in.
 Everybody there was dressed in their finery and there was a happy but nervous energy in the room.
 The guests present entered the courtroom first and 72 nervous individuals followed behind.
-After an introductory video showing snippets of Canadian life, the Judge spoke to the new applicants and delivered a speech on the importance of citizenship, of voting and becoming part of the greater community by sharing of themselves through volunteering and participating in Canadian society.
+After an introductory video showing snippets of Canadian life, the judge spoke to the new applicants and delivered a speech on the importance of citizenship, of voting and becoming part of the greater community by sharing of themselves through volunteering and participating in Canadian society.
 At this point, the new citizens were required to swear allegiance to the Queen in English and French.
-45 years prior, my own personal immigrant story did not allow me to do this as I was a footnote on my parent’s application.
-The Judge invited everyone who was there as guests to raise their hands and join in and I jumped at the opportunity to do so.
+Fourty-five years prior, my own personal immigrant story did not allow me to do this as I was a footnote on my parent’s application.
+The judge invited those who was there as guests to raise their hands and join in and I jumped at the opportunity.
 It became, for me and for many in the courtroom, a very moving and emotional experience.
-After congratulating 72 new Canadians from 19 different nations, the Judge invited us to join and sing O Canada together, which we did.
-Nervously and quietly at first, the voices growing stronger and louder as we all sang, some from memory, some reading from handouts.
+After congratulating 72 new Canadians from 19 different nations, the judge invited us to sing O Canada together, which we did.
+Nervously and quietly at first, the voices growing stronger as we all sang, some from memory, some reading from handouts.
 The ceremony concluded with pictures and smiles from all and tears from many.